kennedymj97/msc-2048-ai/Notes.md

 		- [rustats](https://docs.rs/crate/rustats/0.1.0)
 		- [statrs](https://docs.rs/statrs/0.7.0/statrs/distribution/trait.Univariate.html)

-**How to check if data is normally distibuted:**
-- Run the strategy saving the scores in a comma delimited text file.
 - Open this file in excel copying the data and pasting it with transpose option (to convert from cols to rows)
 - Make sure I have the shapiro-wilk testing installed [(Real statistics resource pack)](https://www.real-statistics.com/free-download/real-statistics-resource-pack/).
 - Press ctrl+m whilst highlighting where you want the results to be output to.